-Section 3 – What can you study to improve in your actual IFR flight?
+Section 2 – What to study to improve in your actual IFR flight?

-Anyone reading this IFR study guide, I suggest passing the IFR knowledge test first and then getting back to read this section of the article.
+Anyone reading this instrument rating study guide should pass the IFR written test and then get back to reading this article section.

-If you have already passed your instrument written test, you are knowledgeable about the instrument flying fundamentals.
+Passing your instrument written test signifies that you know the instrument flying fundamentals.

-There are too many things to do in IFR flights quickly and become better at instrument flying.
+There are too many things to learn in IFR flights, and quick application makes a better instrument pilot.